WakiMak/trentent.github.io-forked/_posts/2015-03-20-citrix-pvs-target-device-update-script.md

   - Target Device

 ---
 Saman and I have created a Citrix PVS update script we use and run each time we update a PVS target device.
 This script has been generated after finding numerous issues that needed to be fixed after updating a PVS image.
-It includes fixes to issues with AppV5, PVS, & 6.5, etc.
+It includes fixes to issues with AppV5, PVS, XenApp 6.5, etc.

 We also made the script to be able to be run automatically by accepting command-line parameters so that we can use it to do Windows Updates with PVS's automatic vDisk update feature.